1969 Charleston hospital strike: Strike

 In response to the firing of the twelve African American employees, on March 19, 1969, over sixty African American hospital employees walked off of their jobs and led a strike against the hospital.
 Both hospital employers, the State of South Carolina and Charleston County, committed to using any means at their disposal to avoid unionization.
 Within a few hours of the beginning of the strike, the Medical College prohibited all picketing, which was later amended to require picketers to stand no fewer than twenty yards apart.
 One nurse, Naomi White, created a group called Hell's Angels, which went to hospital workers' homes to encourage them to strike or protest, though Moultrie and the SCLC were unaware of the Angels.
 Governor Robert McNair prohibited the Medical College and Charleston County from compromising with the strikers and to urged them to avoid anything that would appear to be collective bargaining.
 McNair feared that the strike would lead to more strikes in other fields of work around the state.

 On April 25, 1969, Governor McNair ordered over 1,000 state troopers and National Guardsmen, imposed a 9 p.m. to 5 a.m. curfew, and declared a state of emergency.
 Some protesters defied the curfew and led the strike into the night.
 By early summer, armored personnel carriers and soldiers with fixed-bayonets had arrived in the city.
 Violence increased against strikers: one union member's hotel room was firebombed and mysterious fires erupted around the city.
-Mary Moultrie moved out of her home for her family’s safety and slept on a cot at the union hall under the guard armed youths.
+Mary Moultrie moved out of her home for her family’s safety and slept on a cot at the union hall under the guard of armed youths.
 William Bill Saunders, a Korean War veteran who participated in the strike, observed that police arrested dozens of people daily.
 Over 1,000 people were arrested throughout the civil conflict.